NilsDroste/nilsdroste.github.io/02_about.md

 title: About
 ---

-I am a Post-Doc at the Center for Environmental and Climate Research (CEC), Lund University.
-Currently working on insurance values of soil biodiversity.
+I am a Post-Doc at the Center for Environmental and Climate Research (CEC), Lund University, currently working on insurance values of soil biodiversity.

 Generally, I am interested in applied econometric research on public finance institutions for land use, conservation, and participatory governance mechanisms for sustainable development and public good provision.